po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 *Yes, we are!*

 Wait, but what is an assembly reference?
-We can think of it as a package, like in Node.js and npm, we often had to manually import packages into our applications using npm install
+We can think of it as a package, like in Node.js and npm, we often had to manually import packages into our applications using `npm install`

-Basically we are being told that System.Drawing is not available in .NET Core so we will manually add this package to our application.
+Basically we are being told that `System.Drawing` is not available in .NET Core so we will manually add this package to our application.

 So how do we go about that task?
 Let's google another query.
-How about "How to use System.Drawing in .NET Core?"
+How about "How to use `System.Drawing` in .NET Core?"

-This search leads us to many responses that pertain to a new package called System.Drawing.Common.
+This search leads us to many responses that pertain to a new package called `System.Drawing.Common`.
 Look over the [documentation](https://www.nuget.org/packages/System.Drawing.Common/) for this package and see if you can identify if this is the right fit and how to install or add this package to your application.

-As you can see, the types or classes available to us for graphics functionality are the same ones we discovered when researching the System.Drawing namespace.
+As you can see, the types or classes available to us for graphics functionality are the same ones we discovered when researching the `System.Drawing` namespace.
 In the next section, there are multiple tabs showing how to install this package depending on your coding platform or text editor.
 Let's use the one for .NET CLI, which we have been using with our .NET Core tool.

 Type the following into the terminal associated with our root directory:

 ```c#
 dotnet add package System.Drawing.Common
 ```

 Now head over to the `CatWorx.BadgeMaker.csproj` file to see if our package was included properly: